avipreshel/CLI-Native-Leak-Detector/README.md

 - Testable.
 The main object (the tracker) has a fairly simple API which I was able to easily test using MS Test framework (spared me TONS of bugs...TEST!
 TEST!
 TEST!)

 # ToDos
-- Command line options (specify which process or process ID to track...currently it's hard coded to "CPPConsole1.exe")
 - Basic UI (to select process, start / stop session, view suspected call stacks)
-- The TraceEvents are currently identified by their string EventName property ("Heap/Alloc", "Heap/Free"), but it can be more efficent to identify them by their opcode, which is an int.
-This can speed up this app by a bit.